adaltas/node-nikita/docs/content/metadata/relax.md

 ## Error output

 The `relax` metadata doesn't throw an error.
-Any error sent by the "handler" function is available as the `error` property of the action's output object:
+Any error sent by the "handler" function is available as the `error` property of the action output object:

 ```js
 (async () => {